-So your goal is to grow your business to $1 million this year but you have no real plan yet.
+Your goal is to grow lead generation and impact your business revenue objectives this year but you have no real plan yet.

 Want to hear the good news?